-The Hamre Center for Health & Wellness provides health care, short term counseling and consultation, and health education.
+The Hamre Center for Health & Wellness provides health care, short-term counseling and consultation, and health education.
 A more detailed description of services is offered on their website.
-Students may call or stop by for appointments.
-The office is open Monday-Friday during business hours (10 a.m. -12:00 p.m. and 1:00 p.m. - 5:00 p.m.; note that it is closed from 12:00 p.m. - 1:00 p.m.).
+Students may call or stop by the office to schedule an appointment.
+The office is open Monday-Friday during business hours (10 a.m. - 5 p.m.).
 Same-day appointments are available on a limited basis for both medical and counseling.

 There are no fees for office visits at the Hamre Center (including care provided by physicians, nurses, nurse practitioners, visiting psychiatrists, licensed psychologists, mental health counselors, or certified health educators).
-Students are billed for immunizations, lab tests, some physicals (study away, pre-op physicals for example) and medications, but all charges are covered 100% if you are under the Macalester insurance.
-A charge is posted on their Macalester student account unless they pay for it at time of service.
-Students may receive a billing statement to submit to their insurance company for reimbursement.
-All charges will be discussed with you, and services that cost money will not be performed without your agreement.
+Students are billed for immunizations, lab tests, some physicals (i.e. study away, pre-op physicals) and medications, but all charges are covered 100% if you are under the Macalester-offered UHCSR insurance.
+ALL additional costs will be discussed with you prior to being charged, and services that cost money will not be performed without your agreement.
+See the Hamre Center list of charges document.

-If you have questions about the insurance policy, please look through the insurance brochure that will be emailed to you, or talk to Nicola Michael-Tsathe Insurance & Referral Specialist.
+If you have questions about the insurance policy, please look through the insurance brochure that will be emailed to you or talk to Nicola Michael-Tsai, the Insurance & Referral Specialist.

-To schedule an appointment (medical or counselling), call (651) 696-6275 / go to the office.
+To schedule an appointment (medical or counseling), call (651) 696-6275 / go to the office.

-2. OFF CAMPUS/LOCAL GENERAL CARE PHYSICIANS 1
+2. OFF-CAMPUS/LOCAL GENERAL CARE PHYSICIANS 1

-MinuteClinic Parkway Family Physicians Open Cities Health Center 0 1040 Grand Avenue, St. Paul, Minnesota 55105 721 Snelling Avenue South St. Paul, Minnesota 55116 409 North Dunlap St. Paul, MN 55104 C +1 (651) 690-1311 +1 (651) 290-9200 ₩ -Acute and chronic illnesses -Infections -Tests -Vaccines -Travel health etc. -Acute and chronic illness -Physicals -Lab work -X-ray -Medical -Dental -Eye -Chiropractic -Behavioural health (Accepts most insurances (1) Accepts most insurances (1) Accepts most insurances (1)
+MinuteClinic Parkway Family Physicians Open Cities Health Center 0 1040 Grand Avenue, St. Paul, Minnesota 55105 721 Snelling Avenue South St. Paul, Minnesota 55116 409 North Dunlap St. Paul, MN 55104 C +1 (866) 389-2727 +1 (651) 690-1311 +1 (651) 290-9200 ₩ -Acute and chronic illnesses -Infections -Tests -Vaccines -Travel health etc. -Acute and chronic illness -Physicals -Lab work -X-ray -Medical -Dental -Eye -Chiropractic -Behavioral Health (?
+Accepts most insurances 1 Accepts most insurances 1 Accepts most insurances 1

-Last updated: 25 May 2023
+Last updated: 10 Jun 2024